txdemelo/txdemelo.github.io/_pages/research.md

     This paper is forthcoming in *The Journal of Philosophy*.
 I will include a link to it here when available, but please send me an email if you are interested.

+-   In *Negative Natural Properties, Categories, and Mistakes*, I develop a theory of naturalness according to which properties are natural relative to categories of objects.
+This new theory avoids a problem that, I argue, afflicts standard theories: whereas standard theories allow for only one ordering of properties, considerations of the similarity and dissimilarity made by some negative properties—like *having no parts*, *having no members*, *having no determinate mass*, *reflecting no visible light*—require admitting more than one.
+Additionally, I argue that my view accounts for genuine categories, category mistakes, and negation as privation, and that it accounts for a distinction between characterizing and non-characterizing fundamentality.

+    This paper is forthcoming in *Synthese*.
+Please send me an email if you are interested.

 -   In *Essence and Naturalness*, I briefly introduce some aspects of the theory of naturalness that I have been developing, and I show how it can improve analyses of essence in terms of standard